Dianeod/docs-1/docs/wp/disaster-floods/index.md

 _Monthly Model_

-Using these results, it was also possible to build a map that highlighted per month which areas were at risk of flooding.
+Using these results, it was also possible to build a map highlighting which areas are at risk of flooding each month.
 This could be used by governmental bodies to prioritize funding in the coming weeks.

 ```q
 q)preds:last pltP1`model